christiangda/ansible-playground/README.md

 * One in "nat" mode for internal Vagrant-VirtualBox communication (when you execute vagrant ssh "hostname")
 * One in "bridge" mode to your favorite "Host Interface" (This is asked you when VM startup) and where [Ansible](https://www.ansible.com/) could work using ssh protocol

-Of course fell free to used it and adapted it to you personal project!,  Let me know if you have improvements using Pull Request or creating a new Issue
+Of course, feel free to used it and adapted it to your personal project!, Let me know if you have improvements using Pull Request or creating a new Issue

 ## My environment